 The bodies, glazes and decoration products we use are all formulated to be correctly fired when they have received enough heat to properly bend a cone.
 The companies and individuals who make and test these supplies use Orton Cones.
-Cones deform when they have received the

-The Edward Orton Jr. Ceramic Foundation PO Box 2760 • Westerville OH 43086 FIRING TIPS is a series of firing problem solvers.
-New TIPS are available every month.
-Contact your Orton supplier for your copy right amount of heat, not just when the kiln reaches a certain temperature.
+Cones deform when they have received the right amount of heat, not just when the kiln reaches a certain temperature.
 In other words, cones behave just like your ware.
 This is why they are such good indicators of whether the ware was properly fired.